wawudab/Kaggle-ML/README.md

 # Kaggle-ML
-My projects on ML in Kaggle as I create and validate models.
+My projects on ML in Kaggle as I create and validate models using DecisionTreeRegressor.